 A 2009 thriller of not-so-epic proportions, following a twenty-something password protector who receives a mysterious phone and a string of messages that seem to predict the future.
 Soon after, he gets wrapped up in an FBI investigation into a string of three strange deaths all linked to similar phones and curious clairvoyant text messages.
 Cue cliche action thriller.
-Think Eagle Eye
+Think Eagle Eye, only with actors you've never heard of (except for Martin Sheen, Ving Rhames and Jonathan Pryce).

 This movie contains examples of the following Tropes: